elifesciences/enhanced-preprints-client/README.md

 To run the unit tests, run `yarn test`.

+## Running Chromatic visual regression tests

+To run the chromatic tests run `yarn chromatic`, to run this script you will need to set an environment variable `CHROMATIC_PROJECT_TOKEN` to the token which is available on the chromatic project management page.

 ## Running the browser tests

 To run the browser tests, bring up the application with `docker compose up --wait`